BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 Communication is always considered to be two-way from an information flow point of view; there is no concept of one-way communication between protection domains.

-Communication between two PDs does **not** imply a specific trust relationship between the two PDs.
+Communication between two PDs does **not** necessarily imply a specific trust relationship between the two PDs.

 A communication channel between two PDs provides the following:

 * Ability for each PD to notify the other PD.
-* Region of read-write memory shared between the two PDs.
+* Ability to reference memory regions associated with the communication channel.
 * Ability for one PD to make protected procedure calls to the other PD [note: this is optional, and *does* imply a trust relationship].

 The communication relationships between protection domains can be expressed as a non-directed cyclic graph.